Fire at ethylene cracker

 A fire in an ethylene cracker plant disrupted a significant proportion of the insured’s production via its downstream business units (through which business interruption was measured).

 By engaging with the insured from the outset, Integra’s loss adjusting team was able to facilitate speedy decision-making on the scope of physical damage.
 Use of an existing 3D model of the facility enabled the scaling and measurement of replacement components prior to demolition being completed.
 Components such as structural steel, piping, electrical and instrumentation were key drivers of the timeline.
+Using the outputs from the model enabled fabrication and ordering of replacement components concurrently with demolition, leading to the earliest possible start on site.

 Our understanding of the reinstatement process enabled us to agree opportunistic workarounds with the insured, which in turn significantly improved the duration of critical path.
 The facility’s configuration supported a phased re-start and allowed a major element of production to be restored within five months of the incident.